polbebe/PinkPanther/lx16a_ctypes2.0/README.txt

 ################################################################################
 #
-# Before runing the program for the first time:
+# Before running the program for the first time:
-#   Please complie lx16a.c to .so file first!
+#   Please compile lx16a.c to .so file first!
 #   You can use the command as:  gcc -g -o lx16a.so -shared -fPIC lx16a.c
 #   The name of lx16a.so can be changed as you like, remember to
 #   modify the value 'lib'.